 The Ever-Evolving Beat: Trends and Developments in the World of Rock

 The 1970s brought the rise of glam rock, punk rock, and heavy metal, each offering a different response to the changing social and political landscape.
-The 1980s saw the emergence of new wave, alternative rock, and hair metal, further diversifying the sound and image of rock music.
+So the 1980s saw the emergence of new wave, alternative rock, and hair metal, further diversifying the sound and image of rock music.
 The 1990s were dominated by grunge, a raw and introspective style of rock that reflected the anxieties and disillusionment of a new generation.

 Expert Guidance: Tips for Embracing the Rock and Roll Spirit